Larry (cat): Relationships with other animals

-In June 2021, Sunak, then the chancellor of the exchequer, adopted a fox red labrador puppy named Nova to live at 11 Downing Street.
+In June 2021 Sunak, then the chancellor of the exchequer, adopted a fox red labrador puppy named Nova to live at 11 Downing Street.
 In September 2023 Akshata Murty, Sunak's wife, said that Larry and Nova had had "heated exchanges" in which Larry had come out on top.

 During a personal interview on BBC Radio Derby in April 2024, the leader of the opposition, Starmer, mentioned that his family have a rescue moggie called Jojo.
-It is expected that like all prime ministerial families, Jojo would also reside at Number 10.
+It was expected that like all prime ministerial families, Jojo would also reside at Number 10.
 The feline charity Cats Protection has offered advice to the Starmer family on making the relationship cordial between the two residents.
 On 2 September 2024 BBC Radio 5 Live's Matt Chorley said that he had been briefed that another cat, a Siberian kitten, had joined the Starmer household.
 Originally the children wanted a German Shepherd dog, but were persuaded to have another cat due to the difficulty with the inside front door of the Number 10 flat.
 Later that month, in an interview with Laura Kuenssberg, Starmer said that the kitten's name is Prince and is white with blue eyes.